Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

-# Azure Web PubSub Client
+# Web PubSub client library for JavaScript

-[Azure Web PubSub](https://aka.ms/awps/doc) is an Azure-managed service that helps developers easily build web applications with real-time features and publish-subscribe patterns.
-Any scenario that requires real-time publish-subscribe messaging between server and clients or among clients can use Azure Web PubSub.
-Traditional real-time features that often require polling from the server or submitting HTTP requests can also use Azure Web PubSub.
+[Web PubSub](https://aka.ms/awps/doc) is an Azure-managed service that helps developers easily build web applications with real-time features and publish-subscribe patterns.
+Any scenario that requires real-time publish-subscribe messaging between server and clients or among clients can use Web PubSub.
+Traditional real-time features that often require polling from the server or submitting HTTP requests can also use Web PubSub.

 You can use this library on your client side to manage the WebSocket client connections, as shown below diagram: